appsmithorg/appsmith-docs/widget-reference/multiselect.md

 ## Filtering Data

 A MultiSelect widget can be used to filter a dataset based on the user's input.
-The selected option value can be passed to an API using**`{{ multiselect1.selectedOptionValues }}`** .
+The selected value can be passed to an API using**`{{ multiselect1.selectedOptionValues }}`** .

 Server Side Filtering can also be enabled on the widget by enabling Server Side Filtering property.